wilsonify/wilsonify.github.io/content/articles/2017-04-18-one-hundered-year-flood.md

 100-year flood, means that the [Annual Exceedance Probability](https://en.wikipedia.org/wiki/Frequency_of_exceedance) is 1/100.

-It is is a strange term.
+It is a strange term.
 I cannot think of any other probability that is expressed in this way.
 In any case, I want to calculate the 100-year flood plain for my area.

 <!--more-->